 In the past few weeks (as of late January, 2015), I have read not one or two but three novels that were of high quality in terms of plot and setting and characters… Alas, the punctuation was not good.
 Blows goat would not be too strong an expression for one of them.
 The sad thing is, the grammar in each of these novels was excellent.
 The words were strung together with skill, and they were, by and large, well-chosen words that created interesting images and ideas.

 Great story.
 Too bad about the missing commas that made it so hard to read.
 Trust me, you don’t want anyone saying that in a review of your novel.

 Anyway.
 The rules of comma usage.
-Lots of ’em, but they’re mostly about separating words and phrases to keep them from running into each other and obscuring meaning — not nearly as complicated as it looks.
+Lots of ’em, but they’re mostly about separating words and phrases to keep them from running into one another and obscuring meaning — not nearly as complicated as it looks.

 This is how you should use commas: